Moreau-Lab/MorphologyAndPCAs/README.md

 # MorphologyAndPCAs
-Scripts for processing ant morphological measurements and producing scatterplots and PCAs aimed at assessing difference between groups.
+This repository hosts scripts for processing ant morphological measurements and producing scatterplots and PCAs aimed at assessing difference between groups.